 But for road-trippers, that’s part of the joy of discovery.
-And in many of these locales, inhabitants welcome strangers with open arms, introducing travelers to the best places where they themselves eat and shop.
+In many of these locales, in fact, inhabitants welcome strangers with open arms, introducing travelers to the best places where they themselves eat and shop.

 To do the whole route justice, plan to spend at least six weeks on the road.
 Of course, you might be tempted to idle in resort areas and larger cities, which will extend your trip.